 As a parent of small children, I sometimes unexpectedly find myself needing to work from home.
 Many of us are in the same boat now – and for the long haul, as companies and schools around the world close their locations and move to off-site working to address the spread of Coronavirus.
-Collaboration can be tricky even when not working remotely, but here are a few things I’ve found that help me still work effectively and collaborate with my colleagues when I’m at home.
-I’ll touch on education and then address research collaboration.
+Collaboration can be tricky even when not working and learning remotely, but here are a few things I’ve found that help me still work effectively and collaborate with my colleagues when I’m at home.
+I’ll touch on education and learning, then address research collaboration.

 Learning from Home